Skip to Main Content

 Colorado Opioid Abatement Council

-The Colorado Opioid Abatement Council (COAC) was created by the Department of Law in agreement with local governments to provide oversight of the opioid funds and to ensure the distribution of those funds complies with the terms of any settlement and the Colorado Opioid Settlement Memorandum of Understanding.
-The COAC is specifically responsible for oversight of opioid funds from the Regional Share and for developing processes and procedures for the statewide Infrastructure Share.
+The Colorado Opioid Abatement Council (COAC) was created by the Colorado Department of Law (DOL) in agreement with local governments to oversee Colorado’s opioid settlement funds and to ensure the distribution of those funds complies with the Colorado Opioid Settlement Memorandum of Understanding (opens PDF) and the terms of any settlement.
+The COAC consists of seven members appointed by the State and six members appointed by local governments: See COAC Roster (PDF).

 Background on the Infrastructure Share